We recommend you read this list in full and then make plans in conjunction with the Big Bus map.

 Stop 6.
 Hilton Hotel.

 The Cityscape Lounge at the top of the Hilton has nice views and cocktails.
 IPre-COVID it was open from 4:30 – Midnight (daily) without reservations.
 Now we advise that you call to make sure there’s no special event or COVID restrictions (415) 923-5002.
 If your timing with the bus isn’t right, but you are staying at Union Square or can get back at another time, there aren’t too many view bars in SF, so this might be a good spot to check out.

 Stop 7.
 City Hall / Civic Center.

-If it’s open on a weekday, the dome rotunda is quite special.
+If it’s open on a weekday, seeing the dome rotunda and grand staircase inside is quite special.
 If time is short, maybe skip it.

 Stop 8.
 Alamo Square.